aave/docs-gho/docs/developer-docs/developer-docs-overview.md

 See the developers [liquidation guide](https://docs.aave.com/developers/guides/liquidations) for more information.

-### FlashMint Facilitator
+### FlashMinter Facilitator

 Since GHO is not borrowed like a typical Aave reserve, a separate Facilitator is used in place to replicate the `flashloan` functionality of the Aave Pool.

-The FlashMint Facilitator has a separate minting cap than the Aave Pool.
+The FlashMinter Facilitator has a separate minting cap than the Aave Pool.
 Since all FlashMint transactions are returned in a single transaction, no GHO is ever minted against this Facilitator and the cap is applied to each transaction.

 FlashMint is useful for a variety of applications such as liquidations, debt swap, peg arbitrage.
 More details on this Facilitator can be found [here](./flashmint-facilitator/GhoFlashMinter.md).